 AUGUST 11, 1997

 The Dayton Peace Agreement ended the fighting in Bosnia, but many say it has failed to end the ethnic strife that tore the Balkan nation apart or to bring major war criminals to justice.
-After a background report, Richard Holbrooke, the chief U.S. negotiator of the peace agreement, reports on recent efforts to get the peace agreement back on track.
+After this background report, Richard Holbrooke, the chief U.S. negotiator of the peace agreement, reports on recent efforts to get the peace agreement back on track.

 A RealAudio version of this NewsHour segment is available.